- Records containing the keyword ‘middlebrow’ in WorldCat

 - Mourant, Chris, Katherine Mansfield and Periodical Culture (Edinburgh: Edinburgh University Press, 2019)

-- Napper, Lawrence, British Cinema and Middlebrow Culture in the Interwar Years (University of Exexter Press, 2009)
+- Napper, Lawrence, British Cinema and Middlebrow Culture in the Interwar Years (University of Exeter Press, 2009)

 - Nicholas, Sian, The Echo of War: Home Front Propaganda and the Wartime BBC (Manchester: Manchester University Press, 2006)